Three pink tennis balls on a blue court

 ITF Rule 27: “As a principle, when an error in respect of the Rules of Tennis is discovered, all points previously played shall stand.”

-If I realize that I am serving on the wrong side after a fault, what happens?
+In tennis, if I realize that I am serving on the wrong side after a fault, what happens?

-Serve your second serve on the correct side of the court.
+If you realize that you're on the wrong side of the court after a fault, you should serve your second serve on the correct side of the court.

 Source: